 But philosophical quibbles aside, let me tell you at least a little about myself.
 Born and raised on Long Island, New York, I imagine I have found ideal surroundings for a “career” in science.
 I am not sure how I first got interested in science, but I had my own television when I was young, and without cable, PBS was the only channel I could get reception on.
 Hours of nature shows, broadcasts from the New York Philharmonic, and Julia Child, may have contributed to my interests (and modest talents) in science, classical music, and cooking.

-I enjoyed participating in various science projects and managed a win a few awards locally and nationally, and even had articles about my projects appear in various places, from the local school newsletter to the New York Times.
+I enjoyed participating in various science projects and managed to win a few awards locally and nationally, and even had articles about my projects appear in various places, from the local school newsletter to The New York Times.
 All chance and circumstance I suppose, but maybe a clue as to what I should do.
-Graduating from the Half Hollow Hills School District, I attended the State University of New York at Stony Brook.
+After graduating from the Half Hollow Hills School District, I attended the State University of New York at Stony Brook.

-Well, if you are willing to read this far, you might as well take the time to meet me personally at the Learning Center, because I would not want to bore anyone with more details.
-Perhaps I can leave you with these two comments
+Well, if you have read this far, you might as well take the time to meet me personally at the Learning Center, because I would not want to bore anyone with more details.
+Perhaps I can leave you with these two comments.

 First, science tends to push its practitioners into very specialized modes of thought.
 Not that this empties people of their creative aspirations, but it has its benefits and costs.
 Now that stem cells (cells that retain the ability to become almost any other type of cell) are the subject of intense study in biology, maybe there is something to not being so quick to differentiate.
 Or put another way, maybe it’s not the destination but the journey.